A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 Supporting Small Business (Because You Are One)

-As a business owner, I understand how challenging it can be to gather social proof, especially when you’re just starting out.
+As a business owner, I understand how challenging it is to gather social proof, especially early on.
 A thoughtful testimonial for another entrepreneur might be exactly what they need to land their next client.

-The businesses I support often become my biggest cheerleaders too.
-It’s not a calculated exchange, but there’s definitely a natural reciprocity that happens among entrepreneurs who celebrate each other’s success.
+The businesses I support often become my biggest cheerleaders.
+It’s not a calculated exchange, but there’s a natural reciprocity that happens among entrepreneurs who celebrate each other’s work.

-Here’s me being a super fangirl of Faith Lee from Faith’s Biz Academy… who says you can’t leave more than 1 testimonial if you love everything someone does in their business? 😉
+Here’s me being a fangirl of Faith Lee from Faith’s Biz Academy.
+Who says you can’t leave more than one testimonial if you love everything someone does?

 A collage of six positive testimonials from students about online business and faith-based courses, highlighting value, support, and practical benefits.
 White background with black and gray text.